avarone-github/essex/docs/reference/output/index.md

 	}
 }</code></pre>

-Self-documention resources have their [peculiar format](taxonomies-templates/index.md).
+Self-documention resources have their peculiar [output format](taxonomies-templates/index.md).

 The value of the Boolean property `success` indicates that processing was successful while the `data` object contains the results of the analysis.
 The `data` object always has the following properties: